porfanid/Greek-Compiler/.github/readme.md

 # Greek Programming Language Compiler

 This project is a compiler for a custom programming language with Greek keywords.
 It includes a lexer, parser, and unit tests to ensure the correctness of the implementation.
+Ypou can find the rules of the language in the language rules folder

 ## Table of Contents